top of page

 Well done to our four athletes who qualified for and took part in the All Ireland Track & Field Championships over the weekend: Maia Reilly in the hurdles and our three shot putters Jackson Everett, Kaitlin Shaw and Riley Condon.

 Results are available by clicking here.
-Write up on Ulster and National Indoors to follow soon.

 Strong Showing From Innyvale at Spring League